AdaGold/viewing-party/README.md

 *Only one member of the team should complete the following two steps:*

-1. In Github, click on the "Fork" button in github and fork the repository to your Github account.
-This will make a copy of the project in your github account.
+1. In GitHub, click on the "Fork" button and fork the repository to your GitHub account.
+This will make a copy of the project in your GitHub account.

 ![Fork Button](images/fork.png)